-Lavender oil (Lavandula angustifolia) is one of the most commonly used essential oils.
+Lavender oil (Lavandula angustifolia) is one of the most commonly used essential oils for stress and anxiety.
 In fact, it may be the most popular essential oil on the market, due to both its efficacy and its pleasing scent.
 Although the use of lavender oil is ubiquitous, to most, its mechanisms of action — the hows and whys of the way it works — still remain a mystery.

 Does lavender essential oil actually work to decrease anxiety and stress?

-The short answer is, “yes.”
+The short answer is, “yes” -- lavender oil does decrease feelings of anxiety and stress.
 How well it works, however, depends on multiple variables, in particular the specific use case and the quality of the essential oil itself.
 According to multiple scientific studies, lavender essential oil can be an effective treatment option for anxiety (1), as long as the oils constituent chemical makeup is unadulterated and in the correct ratios to make it so.
 Understanding an essential oil’s chemical makeup and ensuring that it contains all of the proper constituents — and nothing that it shouldn’t — is one of the most important factors to consider when purchasing an essential oil.

-Lavender essential oil’s mechanisms of action on stress and anxiety
+Lavender essential oil: mechanisms of action for stress and anxiety

 What does the scientific community say about lavender oil’s effects on anxiety?